Tutorial | Model monitoring in different contexts#

 This article presents the basis of building a working operationalized project that will automatically batch score, monitor, and alert.
 Although simple, it highlights the main components to use such as the Evaluate recipe, the model evaluation store, and scenarios controlled by metrics, checks, and/or data quality rules.

-In this simplified example, we performed both scoring and monitoring on the Design node.
-However, in a real-life batch use case contained within Dataiku’s universe, both scoring and monitoring should be done on an Automation node.
-A true production environment, separate from the development environment, is required in order to produce a consistent and reliable Flow.
+This simplified example performed both scoring and monitoring on the Design node.
+However, in a real-life batch use case contained within Dataiku’s universe, both scoring and monitoring should occur on an Automation node.
+To produce a consistent and reliable Flow, real life cases require a true production environment, separate from the development environment.

 Accordingly, the next steps would be to:

-• Publish the bundle to the Project Deployer.
+Publish the bundle to the Project Deployer (shown below).

 Tip